mohitagarwal24/Sentinel/QUICKSTART.md

-# 🚀 SecGIT Quick Start
+# 🚀 Sentinel Quick Start

-## What is SecGIT?
+## What is Sentinel?
-SecGIT is a blockchain-backed platform for **trustless, fair, and secure** open-source collaboration using:
+Sentinel is a blockchain-backed platform for **trustless, fair, and secure** open-source collaboration using:
 - **Two-sided staking protocol** (owners + contributors)
 - **Verifiable AI agents** for code review
 - **Polkadot zk-based identity verification**